daqh/dubito-cli/README.md

 Dubito is a Python package that allows you to track Subito ads.
 It's a simple tool that allows you to track ads by specifying a query and some filters.
 It's useful if you want to track a specific product or if you want to track a product in a specific region.

-## Example usage
+## Example usage of the CLI

-`python3 -m subito_tracker --query "gtx 1070" --include 1070 --exclude pc ryzen i7 --minimum-price 100 --install-cache`
+`dubito "gtx 1070" --include 1070 --exclude pc ryzen i7 --minimum-price 100 --install-cache`

 ## Project structure